Samarjit627/freecad-cloud-copilot/README.md

 The system provides intelligent fallback responses when cloud connectivity is unavailable, ensuring continuity of service.

+## Custom BOM Window (Checkpoint 8)

+The macro includes a custom, floating Bill of Materials (BOM) window with Indian market costing in INR.

+How to use:

+- **Open BOM**: Click the `BOM` button in the task panel.
+- **Quantity prompt**: A dialog asks for your required production quantity.
+This seeds the BOM's amortization quantity for tooling-based processes (e.g., injection molding).
+- **Per-row selections**: In the BOM table, each part row has dropdowns for **Process** and **Material**.
+- **Live costs**: Unit and extended costs update immediately when you change process/material or amortization quantity.
+- **Cost breakdown**: Hover any cell to see a detailed per-row breakdown (cycle time, material, scrap, tooling amortization, setup, etc.).
+The same text appears in the Notes column.
+- **Per-unit at quantity**: The bottom panel shows a “Per-Unit at Qty” figure derived from the grand total divided by the selected quantity.
+- **Exports**: Use buttons to export the BOM to CSV/XLSX.

+Notes:

+- Tooling costs are amortized by the “Amortization Quantity” shown in the BOM window; it defaults to your entered quantity but can be adjusted at any time.
+- Pricing, densities, and process parameters are configurable in `pricing_in.json`.

 ## Development

 This project is structured to allow for incremental improvements while maintaining compatibility with the existing functionality.